Laphatradap/MeetMore-client/README.md

 # Meet More

 ## What this project is about
 This repository is a client-side of my first full-stack application, demonstraing my understanding of Javascript and React + Redux.
-Here is my goal.
+Checkout My goals.

 ### Table of contents
 - Technologies used